IMPORTANT INFORMATION - Effective 1 November 2010

 a 'callover'-the appeal is not determined at this

-matter with one of our appeals officers and consider seeking your
+could discuss your matter with one of our appeals officers and

-own legal advice.
-At callover, the Commission will need to
+consider seeking your own legal advice.
+At callover, the Commission

 - whether you are ready to proceed with the hearing

 - the number of witnesses you intend to call to give evidence to

 - how long the hearing is likely to take.